fernando-aristizabal/gVal/README.md

 ## Checkpoint 2: Extending Functionality
 - Extending to include continuous data inputs and metrics.
 - Support continuous to categorical conversion?
+- Create a survey of metrics.
+    - Organize in hiearchy.
+    - Include in tables with descriptions, math formulas, and references.

 ## Checkpoint 3: Scaling to Catalogs of Maps
 - Evaluations should be scaled to accept a series of candidates and benchmarks.